IRTF-HRPC/drafts/draft-political.md

 Research Question
 =================

 To bring about a better understanding on the political nature of standards and protocols, this documents asks the questions: If, and if so how, are protocols, standards, and politics interrelated?
-Answering this question aims to inform discussions in the IETF, IRTF, and the wider Internet infrastructure and architecture community.
+Exploring this question aims to inform discussions in the IETF, IRTF, and the wider Internet infrastructure and architecture community.

 Technology and Politics: a review of literature and community positions
 =======================================================================

 In 1993 the Computer Professionals for Social Responsibility stated that 'the Internet should meet public interest objectives'.
 Similarly, {{RFC3935}} states that 'The Internet isn't value-neutral, and neither is the IETF.'.
-Ethics and the Internet was already a topic of an RFC by the IAB in 1989 {{RFC1087}}.
+Ethics and the Internet was already a topic of an RFC by the IAB in 1989 {{RFC1087}}, when the Internet was still looking entirely different.
 Nonetheless there has been a recent uptick in discussions within the IETF and IRTF about the impact of Internet protocols on human rights {{RFC8280}}, and more generally in public debate about the impact of technology on society.

 This document aims to provide an overview of the spectrum of different positions that have been observed in the IETF and IRTF community, and have been observed during interviews, mailinglist exchanges, and during research group sessions.
 These positions were observed during participatory observation, through 39 interviews with members of the community, the Human Rights Protocol Considerations Research Group mailing list, and during and after the Technical Plenary on Protocols and Human Rights during IETF98.